 When I began to discover the world of digital photography I started with a very limited Vivitar 1.3 MP camera 2X zoom, but I was not too worried because I was jumping into the digital world and I was happy.
 After that, I moved to a Canon PowerShot among the first of that line with a small plastic housing.
 I was already shooting surfing in the water with the classic 35mm camera and that was the beginning of my surf photography.

 Now I own a surf magazine based in Costa Rica and I’m really into action sports photography.
 Things I have to carry in my bag change all the time depending on what kind of trip that I work with.
 In search of things that nobody has done before as a photographer, I always find myself spending a lot of money on different kinds of tools and equipment.
-I’m also always trying to minimaze things I carry with me on my trips, and try to bring as little as possible, but always at the end the extra things make the big difference.
+I’m also always trying to minimize things I carry with me on my trips and try to bring as little as possible, but always in the end the extra things make a big difference.

 Most of the time I try to find different types of natural or artificial light depending on the clients with whom I work.
 One of my passions is putting artificial light in places that most people think you cannot, as with my surf photography.